 He co-founded Dropbox (Click here to check useful dropbox add-ons)along with his MIT colleague in 2007.
 They raised $257 Million in venture capital, and never looked back since.
 The service attracted millions of users quickly.
 Dropbox now has 175 Million users in 2013, up from the 100 Million users it had in 2012.
 Dropbox is still innovating and they are working on the future of cloud computation.

 Dropbox has an estimated value of $4 Billion, with Drew Houston’s personal worth to be around $400 Million.
 Dropbox is also looking at corporate storage market requirements.

-Brian Chesky is an another not-quite a household name tech entrepreneur.
+Brian Chesky is another not-quite a household name tech entrepreneur.
 He’s an internet entrepreneur and the CEO of Airbnb, an online platform that allows people to rent their homes, or individual rooms, to guests.
-Brian Chesky, graduated from the Rhode Island School of Design, and went on to start Airbnb in 2008.
+Brian Chesky graduated from the Rhode Island School of Design and went on to start Airbnb in 2008.
 Airbnb now has more than 250,000 listings in more than 30,000 cities worldwide, according to Fortune.

 Airbnb has also raised $120 million in funding.
 But this disruptive startup, has been facing some regulatory and legal hurdles, as it is con-straining to New York laws.
-Airbnb is gaining popularity in places with high demand of space to rent.
+Airbnb is gaining popularity in places with a high demand for space to rent.

 - Chris Anderson, 3D Robotics.

 - Tim Berners-Lee, Word Wide Web.